 Dr Tanya Klymenko

-Senior lecturer in Biomedical sciences, Sheffield Hallam University
+Senior lecturer in Biomedical sciences

 Tanya is a Fellow of the Higher Education Academy, a molecular biologist with 22 years laboratory experience and an expert in viral pathogen detection techniques including RT-PCR and metagenomics.
 She co-authored papers on host-virus interactions, biology of RNA viruses and B-cell malignancies.

 Currently she is researching molecular mechanisms of the immune response and maintenance of immunological memory against pathogens.
+Her input into HART is in her personal capacity.

 Dr Clare Craig FRCPath